Challenges in Deploying Machine Learning: a Survey of Case Studies

 \subsection{Ethics}

-Ethical considerations should always inform data collection activities.
+Ethical considerations should always inform data collection and modeling activities\footnote{Here by ``ethics'' we understand moral principles and techniques that inform the responsible development and use of ML or AI solutions.}.
 As stated in the report on ethical AI produced by the Alan Turing Institute \cite{leslie2019understanding}, ``it is essential to establish a continuous chain of human responsibility across the whole AI project delivery workflow''.
-If researchers and developers do not follow this recommendation, complications may come up due to a variety of reasons: breach of governmental regulations, unjustifiable outcomes, aggravation of existing issues, and more \cite{leslie2019understanding}.
+If researchers and developers do not follow this recommendation, complications may come up due to a variety of reasons, some of which we illustrate in this section.